Skip to content

 Corserine — common questions

-How hard is Corserine?
+What difficulty is Corserine?

-When is the best time to climb Corserine?
+What's the best month to climb Corserine?

-Can I bring my dog up Corserine?
+Can dogs go up Corserine?

 Is Corserine safe in winter?